 No bond for woman accused of leaking top-secret documents

+U.S. Magistrate Judge Brian Epps denied bond Thursday for 25-y...
+Sheriff's Office via AP).
 This June 2017 photo released by the Lincoln County Sheriff's Office, shows Reality Winner.
-Winner, is being held for federal authorities at the Lincoln County, Ga., jail.

 Comments